 Elizabeth Fowler was born on June 14, 1697 in Prince George’s County, British Colonial Maryland.
 Elizabeth Fowler married (1) Samuel Howard about 1715 in Anne Arundel County, Maryland, (2) Cornelius Howard about 1726 in Anne Arundel County, British Colonial Maryland, and (3) Edward Rumney about 1736 in Anne Arundel County, British Colonial Maryland.
-Elizabeth Fowler Howard Rumney died about 1750 likely in Anne Arundel County, British Colonial America.
+Elizabeth Fowler Howard Rumney died around 1773 in Annapolis, British Colonial America.

 Elizabeth Fowler, oldest child of Thomas Fowler and Susannah Iiams was born in Prince George’s County, British Colonial Maryland, on June 14, 1697.
 Elizabeth was raised with her 10 siblings on her father’s plantation, 400 acres called “Ridgely’s and Tyler’s Chance”, located between present day Bowie, White Marsh and the Patuxent River.

 Shortly before or after her father’s death in 1715, Elizabeth about age 17, married Samuel Howard of Anne Arundel County, son of Philip Howard and Sarah.
 Samuel’s father died in 1705 and Samuel lived with his mother and her second husband, Henry Pinkney.
 When Samuel reached the age of majority in 1711, he inherited “Howards Inheritance”, 449 acres in Anne Arundel county and located near the Fowler family in Prince George’s county.
 Samuel also inherited “Porters Hills”, 200 acres, a 120 acre part of “Warner’s Neck”, “Lancaster Plains”, 180 acres, and “Howards Range”, 321 acres in Baltimore county.

 Elizabeth and Samuel Howard had 5 known children: